OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/redact-info-from-logs.md

 ---
+summary: The article explains how to redact sensitive information from REST API logs in Service Studio by setting the Log Redaction property to Yes for specific input and output parameters
 locale: en-us
 guid: 3fcf9d96-a766-4578-9e76-3798201cca0e
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility-and-Integration?type=design&node-id=2439%3A15059&mode=design&t=187UAgmZTPxcY0ZG-1
 ---
 # Redacting information from REST API logs

 When [setting the logging level](https://success.outsystems.com/documentation/11/extensibility_and_integration/set_the_logging_level_of_rest_and_soap_integrations/) of a REST API to **Full** the input and output parameter values sent/received are shown up in the logs.
 Nonetheless, in some cases, you may not want some values of the parameters to be displayed.